chakujitsu/ansible-network/README.md

 This ansible-network repo is a work in progress and currently used to manage baseline configurations and access port configurations.

+#### Custom Modules

+## ICX
+Used to connect to Ruckus ICX fastiron switches.
+See icx/README.md for more information.

 ##### Planned Implementations:

 1. Dynamic Interface Descriptions for switch trunk uplinks, based on CDP information.